steno-aarhus/mesh/doc/request/project-proposal.md

 ### A3.
 The background and scientific rationale of the proposed research project in general (up to 5000 characters or 300 words):

+Early life adversity is known to influence the risk for chronic cardiometabolic diseases such as type 2 diabetes (T2D) and cardiovascular disease (CVD) later in adult life.
+Early life, typically defined as from conception until early childhood (~6 years), is a period characterised by substantial growth and development [@Hales2001;@Gluckman2007].
+Exposure to various adverse conditions during this period, such as poverty, war, or malnutrition, as well as less extreme adverse conditions, such as neglect, loss of a parent, or childhood conflict [@Maniam2014a;@Thomas2008a;@Rich-Edwards2010a], set individuals on a higher disease risk trajectory lasting throughout all of adult life [@Hales2001;@Li2011a;@Clarkin2012;@McEniry2013;@Berens2017a].

+Preventing these adversities is of utmost importance.
+Equally important is identifying and managing the risk of disease in those already exposed.
+A crucial step to developing evidenced-based solutions to mitigate risk is in understanding which pathophysiological mechanisms does early life adversity affect and subsequently contribute to the development of cardiometabolic disease.
+Limited data exists that have investigated this area.
+A few studies suggest that lower early life socioeconomic position and other indirect indicators of early life conditions associates with a lower metabolic capacity [@Solis2016a;@Solis2015a;@Robertson2014a;@Kumari2012a;@Gruenewald2012a].
+There is very limited knowledge on how early life adversity mediates its effect on later disease through adult metabolic capacity (such as through lipid metabolism, inflammatory processes, and/or glucose regulation) [@Berens2017a].

 ### A4.
 A brief description of the method(s) to be used (up to 5000 characters or 300 words):